-CATEC is looking for a high school Dental Careers Instructor for the 2018-19 school year.
+CATEC is looking for a high school Nursing Assistant Instructor for the 2021-22 school year.

 The Impact you will have:

-In this capacity, you will have the opportunity to change the lives of local students from nearby schools by sharing your expertise and teaching them about the work that you love.
+In this capacity, you will have the opportunity to change the lives of local students from nearby high schools by sharing your expertise and teaching them about the work that you love.
 In doing so, you will be directly contributing to the quality of the future workforce in your industry.
 In addition, you will also be helping the community by working with local employers to address what skills/training they need for their employees.
-CATEC offers 10 Programs and 2 Academies with certifications and educational pathways leading to exciting careers.
+CATEC offers 12 programs with certifications and educational pathways leading to exciting careers.

 What CATEC is: